 The Color Switch Countdown field is set to the number of TBTTs that remain until the HE AP sending the

 BSS Color Change Announcement element switches to the new BSS color.
-A value of 0 indicates that the switch occurs at the current TBTT if the element is carried in a Beacon frame or at the next TBTT following the frame that carried the element if the frame is not a Beacon frame.
+When received in a beacon frame, the value of 0 is reserved.
+When received in a frame that is not a Beacon frame, a value of 0 indicates that the switch occurs at the next TBTT following the frame.
+[24375, 24376]

 TGax Editor: Please modify the paragraph starting on P317L5 in Clause 26.2.2 (802.11ax Draft 6.1) as follows:

-If a STA determines that the BSS color is temporarily disabled (see 26.17.3.3 (Disabling BSS color)), then
+If a STA determines that the BSS color is disabled (see 26.17.3.3 (Disabling BSS color)), then

 the RXVECTOR parameter BSS_COLOR of a PPDU shall not be used to classify the PPDU.
+[24144]